Suprcheese/Orbital-Ion-Cannon/Readme.txt

 	script.on_event(remote.call("orbital_ion_cannon", "on_ion_cannon_targeted"), function(event)
 		...
 	end)

 or

 	script.on_event(remote.call("orbital_ion_cannon", "on_ion_cannon_fired"), function(event)
 		...
 	end)

 Where the "..." can be any code of your choosing.
-The following variables are available when using this custom event:
+The following variables are available when using these custom events:

-	event.force			The force whose ion cannon is firing event.surface                   The surface on which the ion cannon is firing event.player_index		The player index of who fired the ion cannon event.position			The position at which the ion cannon is firing event.radius			The radius of the ion cannon blast
+	event.force				The force whose ion cannon is firing (only for the targeted event) event.surface			The surface on which the ion cannon is firing event.player_index		The player index of who fired the ion cannon (only if manually targeted by a player) event.position			The position at which the ion cannon is firing event.radius			The radius of the ion cannon blast